 IT3.
 Quantum Information Technologies

 This subtopic focuses on innovations in information and communications technologies that rely fundamentally on quantum mechanical properties and interactions.
-Typically such technologies generate, detect or manipulate quantum states in order to provide faster, more efficient or more secure information processing and communications.
+Typically, such innovations will involve the generation, detection or manipulation of quantum states in order to provide faster, more efficient or more secure information processing and communications.

 Included in this subtopic are innovations at the component, sub-system and system level that result in substantial and usable improvements in the generation, transmission, detection, storage or processing of information, or the security and privacy of information.

-Proposed innovations must offer the potential for robustness, reliability and scalability, with operation at or near room temperature being a feasible objective.
-Components and sub-systems should aim for compactness and energy efficiency, consistent with the requirements of the intended application.
+Proposed innovations must offer the potential for robustness, reliability, scalability, and operation at temperatures that are practical within the constraints of the intended application.
+Innovations at the component and sub-system level should aim for compactness and energy efficiency, consistent with the requirements of the intended application.

 Examples of relevant technical fields include (but are not limited to): single photon sources and detectors; generation, transmission and detection of qubits; entangled photon sources; generation, manipulation and detection of entangled qubits; quantum repeaters; quantum memories; quantum frequency conversion (e.g. to telecoms wavelengths); superdense coding; quantum error correction; quantum information processing; quantum algorithms.
 This subtopic covers a wide range of technical sub-specialties, and these examples are intended only to be indicative.

 Proposals submitted to this subtopic must be aimed ultimately at commercialization, and should address the likely timeline to develop a minimum viable product or service.
-Proposals should address practical problems - such as, for example, the efficient and reliable coupling of single photon sources to optical fibers - that will need to be overcome in order for the proposed innovation to be commercially feasible.
+Proposals should also address practical problems that will need to be overcome in order for the proposed innovation to be commercially feasible.

 IT4.
 Cybersecurity; Authentication; Privacy